Serhiy Yefremov: Secretariat

 He was arrested numerous times by the Russian authorities for pressing public speeches in defense of national culture and political freedoms in pre-revolutionary period.
-In March 1917 Okhrimenko entered the staff of the Central Rada.
+In March 1917 Yefremov entered the staff of the Central Rada.
 In April 1917, at the Ukrainian National Congress was elected as the deputy of the Head of the Rada and the member of the Mala Rada.
 On June 15, 1917 became the general secretary of the International Affairs in the newly formed Ukrainian government, General Secretary of the Ukrainian People's Republic.
 On July 17, 1917 he was replaced by Oleksandr Shulhyn from the same political party.
 From September 1917 heads the Ukrainian Party of Socialists-Federalists.
 From April 1918 and until 1920 he did not hold any official positions.

 Soviet Ukraine

-With the installation of Soviet power in Ukraine was forced to go into the illegal situation and hiding.
+With the installation of Soviet power in Ukraine he was forced to go into hiding.
 In spring 1919, at the request of the Ukrainian Academy of Science, he was amnestied.
 From 1922 until 1928, he was one of the leaders of the Ukrainian Academy of Science.
 He was the chief defendant in the 1929 public show trial of the leaders of the supposed Union for the Liberation of Ukraine.
 In 1930, he was sentenced to death, but the sentence was later commuted to ten years in prison.
 He died in 1939 while in Vladimir Central Prison.